PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-2.md

 [^19]: Bozetti et al. 2018.
 [^20]: Rose 2006; Bozetti et al. 2018.

-{{% image `/img/2024/07/tonto2/Fig_2_Megabeds.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto2/Fig_2_Megabeds.png` `aside-xl-wide` %}}

-*Figure 2.* Idealized Tapeats lithology modified from Rose 2006 compared to three megabed deposits (Bozeti, et al. 2018).
+**Figure 2.** Idealized Tapeats lithology modified from Rose 2006 compared to three megabed deposits (Bozeti, et al. 2018).
 The figure from Rose has been squeezed to approximate the grain size through the Tapeats, making the channels look disproportionately steep.

+{{% /image %}}

 Geologists have studied the Tonto Group in a number of major studies over the area and described the environments in different ways.[^21] Most recognize that the depositional environments varied both around the area and through time (vertically).